 What is the level of Co-Investment?

 The government will provide 100% of the funds up to the maximum funding band value, for 16-18 year olds, if the employer has 49 or less employees, otherwise the co-investment system applies as explained below.

 For learners aged 19+ the co-Investment system applies between government funding and the employer.
-The government will release 90% of the funding band provided the employer makes a mandatory 10% payment to the training provider.
+From April 2019 the government will release 95% of the funding band provided the employer makes a mandatory 5% payment to the training provider.
 Additional costs may be incurred for training services, which will be agreed with the employer prior to training commencing.

 How is Pricing Agreed?